TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-06-07-how-to-migrate-from-php-cs-fixer-to-easy-coding-standard.md

      ->setFinder($finder);
 ```

 How to do that in EasyCodingStandard?
-Copy paste the name, capitalize first letter and remove `_`:
+Copy paste the name from README, capitalize first letter and remove `_`:

 ```yaml
 # ecs.yml